Best Marriage & Family Therapy (MFT) Degree Programs in Arizona 2026

 Campus Based - Visit Website

-Arizona State University's Marriage and Family Therapy MAS is an accelerated 16-18 month program that prepares students for Arizona licensure through a rigorous curriculum emphasizing systemic therapeutic approaches.
-The program requires full-time attendance, includes 300 client contact hours and supervised clinical internships in the Phoenix area, and mandates a valid driver's license.
-Admission is selective, requiring a bachelor's degree, minimum 3.0 GPA, and an interview, with no entrance exam specified.
-This campus-based program focuses on practical, evidence-based clinical skills and does not allow transfer credits, with an application deadline of February 1st.
+Arizona State University's Marriage and Family Therapy MAS is an intensive 16-18 month accelerated program that prepares students for Arizona licensure through rigorous clinical training.
+The program requires full-time attendance, a 3.0 minimum GPA, and includes 300 client contact hours during supervised internships in the Phoenix area.
+Admission involves a selective process with interviews, and applicants must have a bachelor's degree.
+The curriculum emphasizes systemic therapeutic approaches and evidence-based clinical skills, with no part-time options or transfer credits allowed.

 • 16-18 month accelerated program